choderalab/yank/docs/yamlpages/solvents.rst

      {UserDefinedSolvent}:
        solvent_dielectric: 1.5

-Specify the dielectric of the implciit solvent models
+Specify the dielectric of the implcit solvent models

 Nonbonded Methods: ``NoCutoff``, ``CutoffNonPeriodic``